Skip to main content

 Onboard Rocky Mountaineer

-Small miracles are performed daily as Guerin and his team of about 80 creates beautifully presented dishes in incredibly narrow kitchen galleys.
+Small miracles are performed daily as Cudmore and his talented culinary team creates beautifully presented dishes in incredibly narrow kitchen galleys.
 For safety reasons, they're restricted from using deep fryers or open flames.

 Salmon is one of many entrée options on our menus.